- Support Home

 Embedding in a Drupal Site

-To embed a Juicebox gallery into a site built with the Drupal v7.12, do the following:
+To embed a Juicebox gallery into a site built with Drupal, use the Drupal Juicebox Module or embed manually with the following steps:

 - Create a gallery using JuiceboxBuilder.